 - Graduated plan—the payment amount scales up over your repayment period

-You must be a U.S. citizen or permanent resident to be eligible for a federal educational loan.
+You must be a U.S. citizen, permanent resident, or eligible noncitizen to be eligible for a federal student loan.
 Additionally, you cannot be in default on an existing student loan.
-You must also meet other federal criteria, including being registered for selective service if you are male.

 To be considered for a federal educational loan, submit your Free Application for Federal Student Aid (FAFSA) and include the correct Harvard Kennedy School code (E00215).
 Many applicants mistakenly choose the Harvard University code (002155)—this prevents them from submitting their FAFSA correctly.